Frequently asked questions

 Treat MAYBE as tight but possible.
 Use the suggested orientation and verify the tightest point in your car before loading.

-What confidence means on the result page?
+What does confidence mean on the result page?

 Confidence is a bounded score derived from fit margins and available dimensions, intended as a guidance signal rather than a guarantee.